 - Payment has been made for the right of occupancy

-- The granny flat resident down not own the property in which they reside
+- The granny flat resident does not own the property in which they reside

 - By transferring the title of the house to another person